 Participants will be required to attend 3 full-day workshops that introduce the concepts and assessment methods for the module.
 The workshops are led by Institutional and / or national experts in their theme and are intended to act as triggers to participants’ own enquiry and application into practice.
 The workshops address generic issues with respect to the theme and involve a range of presentations, opportunities for small-group work and ‘micro-teaching’ exercises.
 Translation from the generic to the discipline-specific context is supported by a discipline-specific mentor.

-Non-contact time learning will be supported by the PCUTL team, a subject-specific mentor and access to comprehensive learning resources through the Module VLE.
-PCUTL Mentors are drawn from School staff and, as experienced subject teachers, provide opportunities for crucial context-specific discussion and reflection.
+Non-contact time learning will be supported by the PgCUTL team, a subject-specific mentor and access to comprehensive learning resources through the Module VLE.
+PgCUTL Mentors are drawn from School staff and, as experienced subject teachers, provide opportunities for crucial context-specific discussion and reflection.

 Skills that will be practised and developed